cca/millennium_patron_import/readme.md

 Records are overlaid based on the "UNIV ID" (`u`) field.
 The logic is as such:

 - If no patron record with the same `u` exists, create a new record
-- If a patron record with the same `u` exists, all fields in the old record are discarded & new data from import inserted but associated data like checkouts & fines persist (**NOTE**: we need to look into changing this, ideally fields in the old record not contained in the new one would not be discarded)
+- If a patron record with the same `u` exists, all fields in the old record are discarded & new data from import inserted but associated data like checkouts & fines persist
 - If 2 patrons with the same `u` exist, create a new (now 3rd) record.
 Note that this is theoretically impossible as `u` fields are unique.

 ## Testing